opds-community/drafts/opds-1.2.md

 The following child elements are refined by this specification:

-- OPDS Catalog Feed Documents SHOULD contain one `atom:link` element with a "rel" attribute value of "self".
+- OPDS Catalog Feed Documents <em class="rfc">should</em> contain one `atom:link` element with a "rel" attribute value of "self".
 This is the preferred URI for retrieving the `atom:feed` representing this OPDS Catalog Feed Document.

 ## 3. Search

-An OPDS Catalog MAY provide a search facility through an [OpenSearch] description document.
+An OPDS Catalog <em class="rfc">may</em> provide a search facility through an [OpenSearch] description document.

-Links to [OpenSearch] description documents MUST use the "search" relation value and the `application/opensearchdescription+xml` media type as defined in the "Autodiscovery" section of the [OpenSearch] specification.
+Links to [OpenSearch] description documents <em class="rfc">must</em> use the "search" relation value and the `application/opensearchdescription+xml` media type as defined in the "Autodiscovery" section of the [OpenSearch] specification.

 ```xml
 <link rel="search"